icoutdoor/icoutdoor.github.io/_committee/2-treasurer.md

 position: "Treasurer"
 img: "treasurer.jpeg"

-name: "Luke"
+name: "Ashley"
-blurb: "Hey, I’m Luke and I’m the treasurer for this year.
-I’m a 3rd year EEE student and enjoy hiking and climbing as well as the other activities we do in the outdoor club.
-I’m looking forward to meeting the club members for this year and going on trips to some amazing places!"
+blurb: "Hi!
+I'm Ashley.
+I'm a second-year Aero student and am super excited to be treasurer this year.
+I'm an adventure enthusiast - when I'm not crunching numbers, I'm trying something new, from scuba diving to flying!
+I've really enjoyed all of the activities run by the club in my first year and can't wait to meet new people and go on more exciting trips :)"
 ---